About Baby Powder Lawsuits

 How Will Bankruptcy Affect Baby Powder Settlements?

 J&J initially set aside $4 billion for settlements, but once the new company was created, that number was cut in half.
 Bankruptcy has been a common practice among businesses that face widespread lawsuits.
 Outrage over bankruptcy filings by wealthy companies is common, as it changes the legal process and far too often limits settlement amounts.
 J&J baby powder plaintiffs filed an appeal over the bankruptcy strategy with the Third U.S. Circuit Court of Appeals.
 A ruling on whether or not the court will reject J&J’s bankruptcy tactic is expected in February 2023.

 Other Johnson & Johnson Product Lawsuits

 The Johnson & Johnson baby powder lawsuits are far from the first wave of legal troubles the company has faced.
-In the past few years, claims of cancer-causing agents led to product recalls of J&J sunscreen, as well as accountability for their role in the nationwide opioid crisis, has cost the company billions in legal fees and settlements.
+In the past few years, claims of cancer-causing agents led to product recalls of J&J sunscreen, as well as accountability for their role in the nationwide opioid crisis has cost the company billions in legal fees and settlements.

-Given J&J products are used in households across the U.S., more claims are expected to be filed.
+Given that J&J products are used in households across the U.S., more claims are expected to be filed.
 Whether the costs associated with thousands of lawsuits and a negative company image will permanently damage Johnson & Johnson is unknown but unlikely.
-The company has its hand in so many industries, most recently vaccines for COVID-19, that their current legal woes may just be another bump in the road.
+The company has its hand in so many industries, most recently vaccines for COVID-19, that its current legal woes may just be another bump in the road.
 At the very least, those harmed by J&J products deserve justice and proper compensation.